Javanese Batik: A Cultural Treasure

 Buddhist and Hindu Influence on Javanese Batik

-Around the end of the 7th century, Hindu and Buddhist cultural influence from India began to take hold of the islands, culminating in the establishment of the kingdom of Sri Vijaya in the 8th century, followed by the Majapahit Kingdom's dominance from the end of the 12th century.
+Around the end of the 7th century, Hindu and Buddhist cultural influence from India began to take hold of the islands, culminating in establishment of the kingdom of Sri Vijaya in the 8th century, followed by the Majapahit Kingdom's dominance from the end of the 12th century.

 Thus, popular Indian themes and meanings were added to the Indonesian decorating palette.
 Both shadow puppet theater, with its interpretations of India's major epics ("The Mahabharata" and "The Ramayana"), and the art of batik are infused with connections to Indian philosophy and religion.

-Chinese and Islamic Influence on Javanese Batik
+Chinese and Islamic Influence on Batik Javanese

 Muslim traders from India introduced Islam to north Sumatra around the 13th century.
 This new religion spread to neighboring islands, and by the late 15th century, the Hindu age in Java had ended, and new ideals had been brought to the Indonesian archipelago.
 Muslim kings had a significant impact on the arts, especially Javanese Batik.